How do you start your day each morning?

 33) Never hang out or associate with negative people.
 Cut them out of your life permanently.

 34) Check email and watch TV far less often than you do right now.
+Checking email is one of the ultimate time wasters.

 35) Remember people’s names and say them often.
+Like Dale Carnegie said, it’s the sweetest sound to that person, in any language.

 36) Never hate or be jealous of anyone.
 It takes too much energy; energy that could be used to better your life.